pippen6668/capstone/proposal.md

 ### Datasets and Inputs

-The datasets comes from Kaggle, there are 25,000 pictures in the training data, half each for cats and dogs, and each picture has a category label.
+The datasets comes from Kaggle[1], there are 25,000 pictures in the training data, half each for cats and dogs, and each picture has a category label.
 The test data has a total of 12,500 images.
 And the training:validation ratio is 4:1.

 In all the above pictures, all the color pictures contain RGB three-channel information, but the picture quality are different, and the images size are inconsistent.
 There is no way to directly input it into the neural network, so 'resize' is needed.